The Time Substructure of Jets and Boosted Object Tagging: Conclusion

 In this paper we have noted that the time structure of jets will be routinely observed at near future collider experiments.
 We have elucidated the basic properties of their time profiles and suggested a possible use for this new information for the purpose of tagging boosted objects.
 This is markedly different from the usual notion of jet substructure, which is concerned with the structure of the radiation that originates from the showering phase of parton evolution.
 The time profile properties that we have studied come from the effects of hadronization.
 Future measurements of these time profiles will also enable us to confront models of hadronization with data in a novel way.

-We have demonstrated that a boosted object tagger incorporating timing information is complementary to traditional taggers, and can correctly discriminate against background events which may have faked other tests.
-The timing information was also shown to be more effective than other related kinds of measurements.
+We have demonstrated that a boosted object tagger incorporating timing information is complementary to traditional taggers, and can effectively discriminate against background events which may have faked other tests.
+The timing information was also shown to be more effective than other related measurements.

-In this work was performed in the context of a lepton collider, which is simpler in a number of ways.
+This work was performed in the context of a lepton collider, which is simpler in a number of ways.
 In particular, at a lepton collider there is no soft radiation from the underlying event.
 Because the analysis we propose relies on the slowest, and therefore softest, particles in the event, it is particularly susceptible to contamination from soft background radiation.
 We hope that pileup mitigation and jet grooming techniques that are necessary at high luminosity hadron colliders may still allow these techniques to be used in that context as well, but we leave this for future work.
 Additionally, in a lepton collider context, the color strings in the final state do not connect to the initial state so it is easy to understand their properties.
 Additional considerations would apply when trying to understand the time structure of jets from processes with colored initial states.

-Given a new dimension of data about jets that will be available in the near future, we are sure that there is great potential for many other applications waiting to be discovered.
+Given a new dimension of data about jets that will be available in the near future, we are sure that there is great potential for many other applications that are yet to be discovered.
 Additional work will also be needed to understand how to apply such techniques in the context of hadron colliders.
 We suggest these as topics for future work.